Reviews

 How To Enroll With Beautycounter

-To enroll with Beautycounter, a new consultant must purchase a $98 enrollment kit which includes sales materials, products, and a personal website for one year.
-This is on the high end of cost for enrollment with an MLM.
-In addition, new consultants are encouraged to purchase an additional starter kit with more products for testing and demonstration.
+New consultants must purchase a $98 enrollment kit containing sales materials, product samples, and a one-year personal website subscription.
+This enrollment cost sits on the higher end for MLM companies.
+Additionally, new consultants are encouraged to buy supplementary starter kits with extra products for demonstrations and personal use.

 Beautycounter Sales And Marketing Techniques